LouisYana/calculator/README.md

-Calculator app made by Louis Yanagisawa
+Calculator app made by Louis Yanagisawa\
-CSS from Tyler Potts, other code was made by myself calculating algorithm used was shunting yard
+CSS from Tyler Potts, other code was made by myself\
+calculating algorithm used was shunting yard

+# Todo
+Adding parenthesis\
+Removing 0 from the front of number

 # Getting Started with Create React App